Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Proposed Method

-The TV loss is able to increase the stability of the training procedure.
+The TV loss can increase the stability of the training procedure.

 The annotation label provided in popular datasets is in a form of sparse point annotation, which occupies a very small portion of target \cite{MAN}.
-The annotation noise which arises from human annotation, which in general exists in this kind of annotation label.
+The annotation noise arises from human annotation, which in general exists in this kind of annotation label.
 The transport cost function adopted in \cite{DM-Count} is the Euclidean distance between two pixels, $C_{i j}=L_{i j}^{2}=\left\|\boldsymbol{x}_{i}-\boldsymbol{y}_{j}\right\|_{2}^{2}$.
 As shown in Figure \ref{fig:kernel_function} (a), the Euclidean distance is unable to tolerate the annotation noise (i.e., the displacement of the annotated locations).
 If the annotated locations shifted, the distance would increase which result in a large transport cost.
 This means that the cost function based on Euclidean distance is sensitive to annotation noise.
 To alleviate negative influences by annotation noises, we propose a transport cost function based on correntropy for crowd counting:

 where $\kappa_{\sigma}\left(a_{i}, b_{j}\right)$ is a shift-invariant Gaussian kernel.
-As illustrated in Figure \ref{fig:kernel_function} (b), the proposed correntropy based transport cost function is able to alleviate negative influences caused by annotation error, since it is insensitive to annotation position offset within a certain range.
+As illustrated in Figure \ref{fig:kernel_function} (b), the proposed correntropy based transport cost function can alleviate negative influences caused by annotation error, since it is insensitive to annotation position offset within a certain range.